wku/examples-population/README.md

 ## Versions

-There are three script versions included in the project:
+There are 2 script versions included in the project:

 1. **Basic Version**: Uses pandas for both parsing and statistics generation
-2. **Duplicate Version**: Identical to the basic version (maintained for reference)
-3. **SQL-Optimized Version**: Uses a SQL query to perform regional statistics calculations directly in the database for better performance
+2. **SQL-Optimized Version**: Uses a SQL query to perform regional statistics calculations directly in the database for better performance

 ## Output Example